fhollenbach/Polisci209_2018/pages/syllabus.md

 #### Monday, August 27th:  What are we doing in this class?
-- Please fill out survey!
+- Please fill out survey prior to Sunday night!
 - Read Syllabus
-- Think of an introduction of yourself
+- What is the most surprising thing about you?
-- Buy book
+- Buy text book
 - Buy calculator

-#### Wednesday, August 29st: Introduction to R
+#### Wednesday, August 29st: Installing and Introduction to R
 - Read & Work through Chapter 1, pages 1-30